 Mow the plantings at least once a year.
 This is typically done in late December or early January or once all the seeds have been eaten by wintering birds.
-Please plan to mow or weedeat the planting at a height of about 8” to avoid scalping the grass.
+Please plan to mow or weed eat the planting at a height of about 8” to avoid scalping the grass.
 If you want the planting to be a bit shorter in fall, you can mow the planting in early June (at around 8-10" or so).
 This will also stimulate grass growth.

 Deadhead any spent flowers throughout the year

 The first 8 months, or so, of your project will involve regular weeding while your desired species take hold.
-Make sure to remove all unwanted grasses, sedges, and vines regularly because they can quick smother a planting.
+Make sure to remove all unwanted grasses, sedges, and vines regularly because they can quickly smother a planting.